RaceFPV/Dungeon-Coders/README.md

 ##Gameplay

-Dungeon Coders is an MMOG (Massive Multiplayer Online Game) that will teach you the basic principe of programming.
+Dungeon Coders is an MMOG (Massive Multiplayer Online Game) that will teach you the basic principles of programming.

 ##Screenshot